dvrzan/dvrzan.github.io/Content/posts/2022/10/class-diagram.md

 ![A class diagram showing the Pet struct](/images/posts/2022/10/class-diagram02.png "A class diagram showing the Pet struct")

-The default access control for Swift types is internal and there's no notation in UML for that specific access control.
-Most developers omit the access control for an internal type or make up their own sign. `isHerbivore()` is marked with `-` as a `private` method.
+The default access control for Swift types is `internal` and there's no notation in UML for that specific access control type.
+Most developers omit the access control for it or make up their own sign. `isHerbivore()` is marked with `-` as a `private` method.

 ## Adding protocols and implementation relationships

 **Pet** conforms to `Identifiable` so it can implement the unique identifier.
-To show this type of relationship in your diagram, create a diagram with a single box for the protocol and add an *implementation* relationship:
+To show this type of relationship in your diagram, create a diagram with a single box for the protocol and add the relationship:

 ![A class diagram showing the Pet struct and conformance to Identifiable with an implementation relationship](/images/posts/2022/10/class-diagram03.png "A class diagram showing the Pet struct and conformance to Identifiable with an implementation relationship")

 An **implementation relationship** is a relationship between two models, in which one model implements the behavior that the other model specifies.
 It's used for protocol conformance.
 The graphical representation of the relationship is a dashed line with an empty triangle arrow pointing towards the protocol.

-For default protocols you don't need to add any properties or methods on the protocol diagram, only its name in bold and the `<<protocol>>` notation.
-For protocols you create yourself, you can decide whether you want to add the properties and methods the protocol defines.
+For default protocols you don't need to add any properties or methods on the protocol diagram, only its name in bold and the **<<protocol>>** notation.
+For custom protocols, you can decide whether you want to add the properties and methods that your protocol defines.

 ## Adding other models and their relationships